yesodweb/yesod-cookbook/Setting-up-a-virtual-machine,-using-VirtualBox-and-Vagrant.md

     * Do `sudo apt-get upgrade` to update installed packages.
     * `sudo apt-get install git-core`
     * If you prefer vim above vi: `sudo apt-get install vim`
-    * Getting the right Postgresql is explained in a separate wiki page.
+    * Getting the right Postgresql is explained in [[Setting up Postgresql|Setting-up-Postgresql]].
 1. In The VirtualBox app you can set shared folders.
 I put the Yesod project in the shared folder, so I can access it from my host machine as well.
 The path from guest is `/vagrant/<project name>/`.
 1. Cabal and Yesod:
     * Do `cabal update` and inside the Yesod project folder (in guest) `cabal install`.
     * Yesod is not automatically recognized.
 At the end of `~/.profile` write `PATH="$HOME/.cabal/bin:$PATH"`.
     * `yesod devel` will not yet work because Postgresql still needs to be installed and configured.
-That instruction page needs to be written.
+See: [[Setting up Postgresql|Setting-up-Postgresql]].

 ## Viewing `yesod devel` in the browser